RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 This drives me absolutely crazy have to spend mental energy remembering where some option is or how some GUI widget works when ALT tabbing to another application.

 (This is a major reason I prefer Safari over Chrome or Firefox on macOS.
-It's just easier to use when you are used to other applications (most of them) that adhere to macOS design guidlines.)
+It's just easier to use when you are used to other applications (most of them) that adhere to macOS design guidelines.)

 ## Taskbar and Notifications